owulveryck/owulveryck.github.io/content/post/20240612-datacontract-rag.md

 // Lots of information
 description: {
-  purpose:     "Views built on top of the seller tables."
+  purpose:     "Provide chunks of the book of Simon Wardley"
-  limitations: "Data based on seller perspective, no buyer information"
-  usage:       "Predict sales over time"
-}
+  limitations: "Those chunks have references of the images which are not embedded with this dataset" }

 // Getting support